mongodb/specifications/source/change-streams/change-streams.rst

     private resumeToken: Document;

     /**
-     * An Timestamp that specifies the earliest time at which changes can be received.
-     * Can be specified by the user.
-     * Defaults tothe most recent operationTime received in a server response at the
-     * time of ChangeStream creation.
-     */
-    private startAtOperationTime: Timestamp;

-    /**
      * The pipeline of stages to append to an initial ``$changeStream`` stage */ private pipeline: Array<Document>;